rshiv2/CPP-Raytracer/README.md

 symbols in case you want to inspect the API in a debugger.
 For all intents and purposes, the __Release__ version should be fine.
 Link this library with your project, and #include `include/rtcore.h` in your main file.

 You can check out some examples in `./demo`.
-Just run `bash build.sh` to run it.
+Just run `/bin/bash build.sh` to run it.

 ## Features

 - Renders spheres (still and moving) and triangle meshes.
 Meshes can be loaded from OBJ files, as shown in `./demos/main.cpp`.
 - Lazy construction of acceleration structures such as Bounding Volume Hierarchies and AABBs.
 - Different surface material types, such as Lambertian, Dielectric, Metallic, and Glossy.
-- A Transform class for linear transformations of objects.
+- A Transform class for easily applying linear transformations (translation, scale, rotation) to objects.

 ## TODOs

 - [ ] Implement Texture and Sampler classes.
-- [ ] Create Renderer class that accepts a scene, along with user parameters, and renders that scene.
-Currently, the task of  rendering a scene is left up to the user, though the `./demo` explains how to do it.
-Parameters should include the output texture dimensions, samples per pixel, maximum num of ray bounces, etc.
+- [ ] A class for light sources.
+Currently the only light source is a a blue-sky environment light, and it cannot be modified.
 - [ ] Ray-scattering should be iterative.
 Currently, it is implemented recursively, which is more intuitive but inefficient, since recursive functions require lots of allocation on the stack.
 - [ ] A lot of other stuff...
+- [x] Create Renderer class that accepts a scene, along with user parameters, and renders that scene.
+Currently, the task of  rendering a scene is left up to the user, though the `./demo` explains how to do it.
+Parameters should include the output texture dimensions, samples per pixel, maximum num of ray bounces, etc.

 ## References